Family: Violaceae Batsch

 Distribution: Endemic plant of Madeira.

-Endangering and Protection: Protected by the Convention on the Conservation of European Wildlife and Natural Habitats (Berne Convention).
+Threat and protection: Protected by the Convention on the Conservation of European Wildlife and Natural Habitats (Berne Convention).